Rules and Regulations

 - After the poles are released and the head official determines that the log is steady and both rollers have equal control of the log, s/he will blow a whistle or call “time in.”

-Assisted start – this is the method for less experienced rollers, starting in the water.
+- This is the method for less experienced rollers, starting in the water.

 - For assisted starts, the log must be oriented perpendicular to the dock or pool edge for safety.